subvisual/subvisual.com/src/posts/2017-03-22-product-vision-as-the-cornerstone/index.md

 ---
+highlight: false
-path: /129-product-vision-as-the-cornerstone/
+path: 129-product-vision-as-the-cornerstone
 title: "Product Vision as the Cornerstone "
+categories:
+  - product
 author: roberto-machado
 date: 2017-03-22
 cover: cover.jpg
+intro: It always strikes me when someone has to explain what product they are working on and struggle to formulate a concise sentence that is easy to understand.
+Being an Elevator Pitch or a more techie product explanation, you should instinctively be able to explain what you are doing.
+Usually, this is a smell for the lack of direction in the team.
+If you start asking a question, you will notice the absence of a product vision.
 tags:
   - general
-intro: "It always strikes me when someone has to explain what product they are working on and struggle to formulate a concise sentence that is easy to understand.
-Being an Elevator Pitch or a more techie product explanation, you should instinctively be able to explain what you are doing.
-Usually, this is a smell for the lack of direction in the team.
-If you start asking a question, you will notice the absence of a product vision."
 ---

 It always strikes me when someone has to explain what product they are working on and struggle to formulate a concise sentence that is easy to understand.
 Being an Elevator Pitch or a more techie product explanation, you should instinctively be able to explain what you are doing.
 Usually, this is a smell for the lack of direction in the team.
 If you start asking a question, you will notice the absence of a product vision.